orenbenkiki/dynamake/README.rst

 configured by the ``--log_level`` command line option.
 That is, just write ``Prog.logger.debug(...)`` etc.

-The :py:func:`dynamain.application.parallel` function allows execution some function in parallel.
+The :py:func:`dynamain.application.parallel` function allows multiple invocations of some function in parallel.
 The number of processes used is controlled by the ``--maximal_parallel_processes``.
-A nested invocation will execute serially, to ensure this limit is respected.
+Any nested ``parallel`` invocation will execute serially, to ensure this limit is respected.
 To make it easier to debug code, :py:func:`dynamain.application.serial` has exactly the same interface, but executes the calls serially.

 Finally, you can override the value of some configuration parameters for some code.
 For example, the following: